Parandparmedek1395/pro-analytics-level-1/vscode.md

 1. Type Terminal: Select Default Profile.
 1. You'll see a list of available terminal options.
 1. Select the one you prefer to use as your default.
-1. Once selected, this terminal type will be used by default when you open a new terminal in VS Code.
+1. The default type should now appear when you open a new terminal in VS Code.

 ## Alternatives